Compare two cars

 Virtual Adviser's™ opinion

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Nissan as a brand displays somewhat better results, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Nissan with an average rating of 4.3, and models under the Mercedes Benz badge with 4.4 out of 5.
-The same official information place Qashqai as average reliability-wise, and GLA is more or less at the same level.Above it all, drivers of cars with the same engine as the Japanese car rank it on average as 4.6, while the one under the competitor's bonnet gets 4.2 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Nissan as a brand displays somewhat better results, all the models observed together.
+These are the official statistics, while our visitors describe reliability of Nissan, as well as Mercedes Benz, with the same average rating of 4.3 out of 5.
+Independent research findings rank Qashqai as average reliability-wise, and GLA is more or less at the same level.Above it all, drivers of cars with the same engine as the Japanese car rank it on average as 4.6, while the one under the competitor's bonnet gets 4.3 out of 5.

 Performance & Fuel economyNissan is a bit more agile, reaching 100km/h in 0.8 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 190 kilometers per hour, exactly the same as the other car does.
 When it comes to fuel economy the winner has to be the German car, averaging around 3.8 liters of fuel per 100 kilometers (74 mpg), in combined cycle.
 We can't ignore that 16% difference compared to the Japanese car.